mayashetty/Digital-Image-Processing-Lab/README.md

 ---

 **6. Develop a program to create an image from 2D array (generate an array of random size).**

+**description:**
+An image is an array, or a matrix, of square pixels (picture elements) arranged in columns and rows.
+An image — an array or a matrix of pixels arranged in columns and rows.
+In a (8-bit) greyscale image each picture element has an assigned intensity that ranges from 0 to 255.
+A 2D array has a type such as int[][] or String[][], with two pairs of square brackets. ...
+The elements of a 2D array are arranged in rows and columns, and the new operator for 2D arrays specifies both the number of rows and the number of columns.
+**PIL:** Python Imaging Library (abbreviated as PIL) (in newer versions known as Pillow) is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.
+It is available for Windows, Mac OS X and Linux.
 ```python
 import cv2
 import numpy as np